PainOchoco/Orbital/README.md

 ⚠️ The app runs pretty smoothly on any device but does a lot of calculations in the background which are power-hungry and might drain batteries quickly on mobile devices.

+## 🌐 Translations

+Fully translated in English 🇬🇧 and French 🇫🇷.
+You can help with the translation by making a [Pull Request]("https://github.com/PainOchoco/Orbital/pulls")!

 ## 📋 To Do List

 -   [x] Settings menu